antfu/talks/2023-10-28/src/slides.md

 <!--
 When we talk about Server-side Rendering and Server APIs, we know that in those cases, we need a server in some form to work together with our frontend.
 Other than a self-hosted Node.js server, there are also many hosting services out there, for example like Cloudflare, Netlify, Vercel, etc. To leverage the full potential for each provider, we might want to utilize the edge rendering and serverless functions based on what they have offered.
 One thing to note is that each provide has their own format, some might also comes with specific tooling.
 In Nuxt, we don't want to our users to be stuck on a single platform, and we want to support as many platforms as possible builtin.
 So we build them and even supported auto detection, so the app can be written isomorphically and deployed to various of platforms without changing any configuration.

 And then we realize that is a problem that probably every meta-framework has to deal with, and it doesn't have to be Nuxt specific.
 So we extract that into a standalone tool called Nitro.

 It's a universal server builder, and it's pretty much like a Vite but for servers.
 With Nitro taking care of the details of dealing servers, it actually allows Nuxt to have a more clear architecture to handling SSR and APIs etc. And since Nitro is a general propose server tools, we see more and more meta-frameworks started to use it, or new frameworks to build on top of it.

 We have Analog, a popular Angular meta-framework has migrated Nitro.
-Stacks, a framework-agnostic full-stack framework for artisans.
-Even without a framework, I also find Nitro to be very handy to build pure API server, etc. We also heard that there are some frameworks is in the process of migrating to Nitro, I'll keep it a secret here and wait for their announcement.
+Stacks, a framework-agnostic full-stack framework.
+Even without a framework, I also find Nitro to be very handy to build pure API server, etc.
 -->

 ---